andersfylling/sorting-nine-inputs-requires-twenty-five-comparisons/README.md

 [![codecov](https://codecov.io/gh/andersfylling/sorting-nine-inputs-requires-twenty-five-comparisons/branch/master/graph/badge.svg)](https://codecov.io/gh/andersfylling/sorting-nine-inputs-requires-twenty-five-comparisons)

 # About
-This is a _*third-party*_ c++ implementation of the paper "*Sorting nine inputs requires twenty-five comparisons*"[1].
-It exists to make a reliable reference point for other researchers that wants to compare the performance of their ideas/findings.
+This is a **third-party** implementation of the paper ["*Sorting nine inputs requires twenty-five comparisons*"](https://www.sciencedirect.com/science/article/pii/S0022000015001397) [1] in c++.
+It exists to make a reliable reference point for future projects that needs to measure the runtime reduction of their ideas/findings, with regards to [the minimum comparator network size problem](https://en.wikipedia.org/wiki/Sorting_network) [3].

-The core logic will not receive further changes as it is considered "complete" - in the sense that the implementation is correct.
-However, code design, naming, or anything that improves on readability are acceptable changes.
+This project is considered feature complete as the core methods are implemented in a naive/simple manner of their prolog version.
+However, code design, naming, or anything that improves on readability are changes of interest.

 ## Features